rachel170/tp/docs/UserGuide.md

 ### Finding flashcards : `find`

 Finds flashcards which contain any of the given keywords in their respective questions.
+Find returns full word matches, excluding punctuation.

 Format: `find KEYWORD [MORE_KEYWORDS]`